Charles Wooley

-Charles Wooley (born 1948) is a Scottish-Australian journalist, reporter, writer, TV personality and radio presenter who reported for Channel Nine's 60 Minutes.
+Charles Wooley (born 12 October 1948) is a British-born Australian journalist, reporter, writer, TV personality and radio presenter who reported for Channel Nine's 60 Minutes.

 Early life and career

-Wooley was born on the Isle of Arran in Scotland, and moved to Launceston, Tasmania aged three.
+Wooley was born on the Isle of Arran in Scotland, and moved to Launceston, Tasmania, aged three.
 At the age of 16 Wooley moved to Hobart where he gained an honours degree in history from the University of Tasmania.
 While he was studying he developed his journalistic skills by editing the university's student newspaper, Togatus, and was a member of the student theatre group, the Old Nick Company.
 He moved to Launceston in 1970 to work as a cadet with The Examiner.

 Two years later he joined ABC Radio and moved to Perth.
 He soon moved to television working on This Day Tonight, Nationwide, and Four Corners.
 He then served as the ABC's European correspondent based in London.

 In 1986 he joined Channel Nine where he worked on Sunday and then A Current Affair.
 Wooley joined 60 Minutes in 1993.